 Looking after your mouth

-- Brush your teeth twice a day with fluoride toothpaste to reduce the build-up of bacteria in your mouth.
+- Brush your teeth after each meal with fluoride toothpaste to reduce the build-up of bacteria in your mouth.

 - Use a soft toothbrush if your mouth is painful.